Apulanta Oy to save a historic engineering house in Tampere

 Apulanta, one of Finland's best-known rock bands, is also saving old properties.
 The band's drummer, Sipe Santapukki, is known not only for his musical career but also for his active role in these restoration projects.The valuable property, originally built as a factory engineering house in Niemenranta, Tampere, is the latest addition to Apulanta Oy's portfolio.
 Santapukki tells the story of the property's rich history, from factory farms and animal farms to a clubhouse.

 "The building is one of the first in Niemenranta and served the factory for a long time.
-It has subsequently fallen into disrepair and gone through many owners," Santapukki sheds light on.
-The property was eventually taken over by the state and sold at auction, where Santapukki and his company Apulanta Oy managed to win the bid.
+It later fell into disrepair and went through many owners," Santapukki .
+The property eventually became state-owned and was sold at auction, where Santapukki his company Apulanta Oy won the bidding competition.

-Santapukki, who knows Tampere well, had been following the situation of the property for a long time.
-"It was a pity when it first went wrong.
-But we finally managed to buy it and started an extensive restoration project," he says happily.
+Santapukki, who knows Tampere well, had been following the property's situation for a long time.
+"It was annoying when it slipped through our fingers at first.
+But in the end, we managed to buy it and started an extensive renovation project," he says happily.

-The project has required a lot of work, as the building had fallen into a bad state.
-"It is a shame that such an important building had been allowed to deteriorate.
-Fortunately, we have now got it back in good shape," says Santapukki proudly.
+The project has required a lot of work, as the building was in poor condition.
+"It's a shame that such a significant building was allowed to fall into disrepair.
+Fortunately, we have now restored it to good condition," Santapukki proudly.

 The property was designed by Birger Federley, a locally renowned architect, which adds to its cultural and historical value.
 Santapukki and his team will continue to work to restore the building to its former glory and preserve it for future generations.